-In celebration of Black History Month, we’ve compiled a longlist of recommendations!
-So long, in fact, we’ve had to split it into three parts: what to read, listen and watch.
+In celebration of Black History Month, we’ve compiled a longlist of recommendations split it into three articles: what to read, listen & watch.

 In part one, we have compiled 20 non-fiction and fiction reads, including poetry, young adult fiction, novels, essays, memoirs and more.
 These are all by brilliant Black authors, thinkers, visionaries and creators – we’re sure you’ll find something perfect for you!

 1. I Am Not Your Baby Mother by Candice Braithwaite

 Candice started blogging about motherhood in 2016 after making the simple but powerful observation that the way motherhood is portrayed in the British media is wholly unrepresentative of our society at large.The result is this thought-provoking, urgent and inspirational guide to life as a black mother.

 2. To Exist Is To Resist – Black Feminism in Europe edited by Akwugo Emejulu and Francesca Sobande